Top-down communication is critical for keeping employees aligned and on track to reach strategic goals.

 Whether you’re talking about life or business, nobody likes being talked down to or being lied to.
 When you’re communicating a message, ask yourself: Am I being completely honest in this message, or am I skirting around issues?
 Am I speaking down to them or treating them as equals?

 5. Let people ask questions.

 Remember when you were little and your parents told you to do something, you asked why, and they said, “Because I said so?”
 It likely didn’t sit well.
 The same goes for top-down communication.
-While not everyone’s opinion needs to be considered, giving employees the opportunity to voice their opinions or share concerns can help them feel heard—and potentially provide opportunities to further refine your strategy.
+While not everyone’s opinion needs to be considered, giving employees the opportunity to voice their opinions or share concerns can help them feel heard, increase employee engagement, and potentially provide opportunities to further refine your big-picture strategy.

 We train people in how to expect us to act through what we do consistently.
 If your approach varies each time you communicate, employees will become confused and distrusting.